Julia Gog

 Julia Rose Gog OBE is a British mathematician and professor of mathematical biology in the faculty of mathematics at the University of Cambridge.
 She is also a David N. Moore fellow, director of studies in mathematics at Queens' College, Cambridge and a member of both the Cambridge immunology network and the infectious diseases interdisciplinary research centre.

 Education

-Gog was educated at the University of Cambridge where she was awarded a Master of Arts degree followed by PhD in 2003.
+Gog read mathematics in Trinity College, Cambridge where she was awarded a Master of Arts degree in 2001.
+She became a research fellow in Queens' College, Cambridge, and completed a PhD in 2003.

 Career and research

 Gog is a specialist in mathematical and theoretical biology and the study of infectious diseases, particularly influenza and coronavirus disease 2019.
 In 2020, she served on the Scientific Advisory Group for Emergencies (SAGE) advising the government of the United Kingdom on its response to the COVID-19 pandemic.

 Gog's paper The influenza virus: it's all in the packaging was included in the book 50 Visions of Mathematics, published to celebrate the 50th anniversary of the Institute of Mathematics and its Applications (IMA), a book "designed to showcase the beauty of mathematics ... without frying your brain".

 Her research has been funded by the Medical Research Council (MRC), Biotechnology and Biological Sciences Research Council (BBSRC) and Engineering and Physical Sciences Research Council (EPSRC).